SHOP4CF/communication-docs/docs/partners/TAU/DCF.md

 By TAU

-_Text in italics are comments.
-Please remove them._

 ### Purpose

-_Describe the purpose of this component in 1-2 sentences.
-Please focus especially on what the component takes as its input, what added value it produces, and what is its output._

-This component takes ..., calculates ..., and returns ...
+This component enables data collection from the factory shop floor and Enterprise Resources.

 ### Data interfaces

-_Describe what kind of input and output data is in use.
-Be detailed about the interpretation of your data.
-Instead of writing 'input data from 20 sensors', please specify.
-Add reference to some examples or attachments, if reasonable._

-_The provided information is to be the basis to identify opportunities for uniform data models across components._

-_The preliminary information is taken from the cross-WP questionnaires from spring 2020.
-Feel free to modify._

 Input and output data (but not user interfaces):

+INPUT

 1. INPUT: IoT Devices data (HTTP1.1 / MQTT on TCP/IP) > IoT Hub
-    - Format: Apache Active MQ messages ...
+    - Format: Apache Active MQ messages
-    - Real-time constraints?
+    - Real-time constraints TBD
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+TBD

-1. INPUT: MS Excel, SQL, RESTful > Legacy Systems Hub (LHS), adapters
+2. INPUT: MS Excel, SQL, RESTful > Legacy Systems Hub (LHS), adapters
-    - Format: Apache Active MQ messages ...
+    - Format: Apache Active MQ messages
-    - Real-time constraints?
+    - Real-time constraints: TBD
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+TBD
+    Data adapters functionality have to be analyzed in respect to the legacy system of interest.

+OUTPUT

-1. OUTPUT: ???
+1. OUTPUT: Stream data
-    - Format: XML data (internal) ...
+    - Format: XML data (internal)
-    - Real-time constraints?
+    - Real-time constraints:N/A
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_

-1. OUTPUT: DCF API, DCF admin API
+TBD
+    The intended end use of data (transfer, storage, etc) has to be further defined.

+2. OUTPUT: Events
-    - Format:  ...
+    - Format:  TBD
-    - Real-time constraints?
+    - Real-time constraints TBD
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_

-1. OUTPUT: MQTT protocol
-    - Format: MQTT data ...
-    - Real-time constraints?
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+TBD
+   The event types, dispatching and processing have to be defined based on system requirements.

-The input data will be taken from Component X of Partner Y and also from sensors available at Pilot Z. _Please update._
+The input data will be taken from IoT devices and legacy systems in the shopfoor.

-The output data will be pushed to Component X... or to system Y available at Pilot Z. _Please update._
+The output data and its intended end use have to be further defined.